SafeDrug: Dual Molecular Graph Encoders for Recommending Effective and Safe Drug Combinations: Introduction

 \item {\bf Implicit and Non-controllable DDI Modeling.} Some existing works model drug-drug interactions (DDI) via soft or indirect constraints, like knowledge graphs (KGs) \cite{wang2017safe,mao2019medgcn} and reinforcement post-processing \cite{zhang2017leap}.
 These implicit handling of DDIs results in non-controllable rates in the final recommendation or sub-optimal recommendation accuracy. \end{itemize}

-To address these limitations, we propose a DDI-controllable drug recommendation model, named \method, to leverage drugs' molecule structures and explicitly model DDIs.
-Note that although molecule structures are not directly used by human doctors for medication selection, these structures still contain predictive signals that can improve medication recommendation performance as we will show in the experiments.
-In this work, we argue it is beneficial to incorporate molecule structures in medication recommendation.
+To address these, we propose a DDI-controllable drug recommendation model, named \method, to leverage drugs' molecule structures and explicitly model DDIs.
+We argue it is beneficial to incorporate molecule structures in medication recommendation.
 Our \method has the following contributions: \begin{itemize}[leftmargin=*] \item \textbf{Dual Molecular Encoders to Capture Global and Local Molecule Patterns.} \method model firstly learns {\em patient representation}, which is fed into dual molecule encoders to capture the global pharmacological properties~\cite{brown1868connection} and the local sub-structural patterns of a drug~\cite{huang2020caster}.
 Globally, a message-passing neural network (MPNN) encoder is constructed to pass molecular information messages for the whole drug layer by layer.
 Drug connectivity information is well captured in multiple hops.
 Locally, a bipartite encoder segments drug molecules into substructures, each possibly associated with small functional groups.
 In this work, the substructure representation is fed into an effective masked neural network.
 The final output of the model is obtained by element-wise integration of the global and local encoded embeddings. \item \textbf{DDI Controllable Loss Function.} Inspired by proportional-integral-derivative (PID) controller \cite{aastrom1995pid}, we design a new technique to adaptively combine supervised loss and unsupervised DDI constraints with considerable flexibility.
 During the training, the negative DDI signal would be emphasized and backpropagated if the DDI rate of individual samples is above a certain threshold/target.
 In the experiment, the adaptive gradient descending can balance the model accuracy and final DDI level.
 With a preset target, \method model can provide reliable drug combinations to meet different levels of DDI requirements. \item \textbf{Comprehensive Evaluations.} We follow previous works~\cite{zhang2017leap,shang2019gamenet,le2018dual} and evaluate \method on a benchmark medication recommendation dataset extracted from the \textit{MIMIC-III} database \cite{johnson2016mimic}. \method outperforms the best baselines relatively by 19.43\% improvement in DDI reduction, 2.88\% in Jaccard similarity, and 2.14\% in F1 measure.
 Besides, \method requires much fewer parameters than previous deep learning based drug recommendation approaches with 14\% reduction in training time and around $2\times$ speed-up during inference. \end{itemize}